 Now that you know how many patients you are going to book and how many hours of immunization clinic you are planning for, it is time to prepare for the clinics.

 Having clear roles for each immunization clinic will help ensure a smooth day.
-This may feel like overkill for a smaller clinic, but these are the common roles to consider who would have these roles (and obviously each person can or will have more than one role):
+This may feel like overkill for a smaller clinic, but these are the common roles to consider who would have these roles (and each person can have more than one role):

 Roles for Preparing your Immunization Clinic: